Corticosteroids in Septic Shock

 However, the CORTICUS patients were less "shocked", requiring on average only 0.5μg/kg/min (35ml/hr) of noradrenaline.
 In fact the CORTICUS investigators enrolled all-comers, regardless of the severity of sepsis, whereas the earlier French group only enrolled the doomed patients, which is reflected in their higher mortality (70% for the placebo group!).

 As trial data piled higher, this area of investigation turned into a battle in which meta-analysis publications were the main ordinance.
 A meta-analysis by Annane - a steroid enthusiast - had concluded (on the basis of 17 trials) that there is an overall mortality benefit.
 In contrast, Sligl et al performed the same analysis - excluding all but 6 well-designed trials - and came up with the conclusion that steroids did nothing for survival.
-Both reviewer groups did agree on one thing - shock reversal was more rapid with steroids, which is the same thing people have been seeing since the 1960s.
+Both reviewer groups still did agree on one thing - shock reversal was more rapid with steroids, which is the same thing people have been seeing since the 1960s.

 So, what have we learned?
 In general, on the basis of the available evidence one is forced to conclude that steroids will not benefit patients with "mild" septic shock, who are not requiring large doses of vasopressors and who are not experiencing multi-organ system failure.
 And at the terminal stages of their ICU training, an exam candidate should probably be mature enough to admit that clinical trials looking for mortality differences in management of something as complex as sepsis will probably be frustrated by the multitudes of confounding factors all of which contribute to survival.
-However, it also must be acknowledged that if you are a patient whose mortality from sepsis is likely to be over 60%, your survival may improve with 200mg/day of hydrocortisone, even if this manifests only in a reduction of the vasopressor doses (i.e. you get to keep your fingers and toes).
+However, it also must be acknowledged that if you are a patient whose mortality from sepsis is likely to be over 60%, your condition may improve with 200mg/day of hydrocortisone, even if this manifests only in a reduction of the vasopressor doses (i.e. you get to keep your fingers and toes).
 This is the spirit in which the Surviving Sepsis Guidelines have recommended (2B) that steroids in sepsis should be reserved for those patients who are refractory to fluids and vasopressors.
-In short, this is a formal way of restating the old position of the pragmatic intensivist, that nobody should die of sepsis without having some steroids first.
+In short, this is a formal way of restating the old position of the pragmatic intensivist, that nobody should die of sepsis without having had a trial of steroids first.